guardian/guration/README.md

 ### `Insert`

-An `Insert` edit will fire either in tandem with a `Remove` edit (for a move of an item from within the `Guration` context as mentioned above), or otherwise for an insert of some item from outside that has been mapped in through (`mapIn`)[#mapIn].
+An `Insert` edit will fire either in tandem with a `Remove` edit (for a move of an item from within the `Guration` context as mentioned above), or otherwise for an insert of some item from outside that has been mapped in through [`mapIn`](#mapIn).
 It has the following shape:

 ```js
 type Insert = {